 “How will you go about finding that thing the nature of which is totally unknown to you?” — Plato

-The Art Of Getting Lost was an interactive experience that debuted at the inaugural Plymouth Art Weekender, 2015, and combined a hand drawn map, audio, land art and wandering.
+The Art Of Getting Lost was an interactive and immersive experience that debuted at the inaugural Plymouth Art Weekender, 2015, and combined a hand drawn map, audio, land art and wandering.

 All you needed was our free map, access to our Soundcloud profile on your mobile, headphones, and a desire to get lost.